natenka/pyneng-book-en/docs/source/book/15_module_re/match.rst

     In [12]: match.groups()
     Out[12]: ('10', 'Gi0/16', 'Gi0/24')

-The example is similar to one used in search() function with minor changes (parse_log_match match.py file):
+Example is similar to one used in search() function with minor changes (parse_log_match match.py file):

 .. code:: python